Engagement on Cryptocurrency Mining Policy

 What has been done?

-To preserve B.C.’s electricity supply, since December 2022, an 18-month, temporary suspension of new cryptocurrency mining connections to BC Hydro’s grid has been in effect.
-This pause gives government and BC Hydro time to engage with B.C. stakeholders and First Nations to develop a permanent framework for any future cryptocurrency mining operations.
-No new cryptocurrency projects may enter the queue or initiate the process of connection with BC Hydro during this 18-month suspension period.
+To preserve B.C.’s electricity supply, since December 2022, a temporary suspension of new cryptocurrency mining connections to BC Hydro’s grid had been in effect.
+This pause gave government and BC Hydro time to engage with B.C. stakeholders and First Nations to develop a permanent framework for any future cryptocurrency mining operations.
+No new cryptocurrency projects were able to enter the queue or initiate the process of connection with BC Hydro during this suspension period.

 Developing a Permanent Policy Framework